 "Such a waste to mow that field, and no one ever uses it"

-"If my neighbors and I combined our yards, we could have a dynamite little farm."
+"If my neighbors and I combined our yards, we could grow a lot of food."

 Montgomery County Councilmember, Evan Glass, visits Koiner Farm in October 2019 and speaks with CKC's composting interns.